-What can I say about doing Lebanon while pregnant, other than yikes…..this is not for the faint of heart.
+What can I say about doing Lebanon with kids, other than is was surprisingly easy.
+Doing Lebanon while pregnant?
+Not as easy!
 Now, everyone handles pregnancy differently, but lets just say I have a high pain tolerance and I was pretty stoic for my first pregnancy.
 I rocked high heels a week before my due date.
 I walked or exercised every day.
 I was a wedding photographer and shot weddings with no complaint through my 8th month (the look on bride’s faces when I arrived at the wedding during that 8th month was comical).
-I hiked the Inca Trail to Machu Picchu at 6 weeks pregnant, for crikey’s sake, how hard could visiting the city of Beirut be?
+I hiked the Inca Trail to Machu Picchu at 6 weeks pregnant, for crikey’s sake, how hard could visiting Lebanon in September be?
 Hmm.
 Whooooole different situation here with my second pregnancy.
+Aside from the pregnancy; however, doing Lebanon with kids is surprisingly easy.

 We traveled to Lebanon when we lived in Doha, Qatar so the flight was minimal and pretty easy.
 We also went when my in laws were visiting because we hoped that an extra pair of hands would be handy with me 20 weeks pregnant.
 I booked a deal through Qatar Airways for flight and a stay at Le Royal in Beirut for 4 days.
 The website had amazing pictures and it seemed like an amazing hotel–water park, several restaurants and it was perched on a hill that looked amazing.
 Note to self: When pregnant, hills are not good.